This article covers the most important topics in the field of machine vision. In particular, I will cover

 Machine vision cameras are used in various industries, including pharmaceuticals, industrial manufacturing, semiconductors, food and beverages, electronics, automotive, and packaging and printing.
 Moreover, it has a lot of applications in pattern recognition, location analysis, and inspection with cameras.

-The purpose of the machine vision system in location applications is to find the physical entity and detect its position and orientation.
-In an inspection application, a machine vision system validates certain features, including the presence or absence of the correct label on a bottle or chocolates in a box.
+The purpose of the system in location applications is to find the physical entity and detect its position and orientation.
+In an inspection application, a system validates certain features, including the presence or absence of the correct label on a bottle or chocolates in a box.
 In identification applications, the purpose of a vision system is to read different codes and alphanumeric characteristics.

-Edge Intelligence, or Edge AI, is the next big trend, moving machine learning for image recognition from the cloud to physical edge devices that are connected to the cameras.
-This is relevant for the future of machine vision since advances in edge computing (on-device processing) make it possible to apply deep learning capabilities in traditional machine vision tasks.
-For example, deep learning machine vision can be used for camera inspection systems and vision systems for quality control.
+Edge Intelligence, or Edge AI, is the next big trend, moving machine learning for image recognition from the cloud to physical edge devices connected to the cameras.
+This is relevant for the future of machine vision applications since advances in edge computing (on-device processing) make it possible to apply deep learning capabilities in traditional computer vision tasks.
+For example, deep learning machine vision is useful for camera inspection systems and vision systems for quality control.

 If you want to learn more about how Deep Learning brought great advances in the field of Computer Vision, I recommend you to check out the following articles.